jappun/ai-blocker/README.md

 - JavaScript

 ### Todo:
-- [ ] switch from local storage to chrome storage
+- [x] switch from local storage to chrome storage
-- [ ] display timer on first load if in block mode
+- [x] display timer on first load if in block mode
-- [ ] add more sites
+- [ ] add more sites (currently: chatgpt, claude, gemini)
 - [ ] change the ethical question result